Rabonban/feawiki/content/docs/chapter2/_index.md

 [[math label9]]
 \frac{d H_{2}(\xi)}{d x}=\frac{1}{x_{2}-x_{1}}=\frac{1}{h_{i}}
 [[/math]]
+<div style="text-align: right"> (19) </div>

-where [[$ h_{i}=\left(x_{2}-x_{1}\right) $]] is the element size in the //physical// coordinate system.
+where $ h_{i}=\left(x_{2}-x_{1}\right) $ is the element size in the _physical_ coordinate system.

 At this point, the isoparamteric element does not seem to have an advantage over the conventional element because the isoparamteric element requires more steps such as applying the chain rule and mapping.
 The major advantage of isoparametric elements comes when analytical integration to compute element stiffness matrices and system vectors is either complicated or impossible.
 This is when element shapes are not regular or differential equations are complex.
 Therefore, we need a numerical integration technique.
-Because each isoparamteric element is defined in terms of the normalized domain [[$\xi_{1}=-1$]] and [[$ \xi_{2}=1 $]], it is easier to apply any numerical integration technique.
+Because each isoparamteric element is defined in terms of the normalized domain $\xi_{1}=-1$ and $ \xi_{2}=1 $, it is easier to apply any numerical integration technique.

 Triangular and quadrilateral finite elements make it possible for the direct assembly of the stiffness matrices and vectors of nodal forces.
 The calculation of the shape functions and assembly of the stiffness matrices for quadrilateral and higher order elements are achieved with using isoparametric elements.